REACT-KD: Region-Aware Cross-modal Topological Knowledge Distillation for Interpretable Medical Image Classification: Methodology

-All encoders used in the teacher branches follow the SwinUNETR architecture, as illustrated in Fig.~\ref{fig:swin_encoder}.
+All encoders used in the teacher branches follow the SwinUNETR architecture.
 The input 3D volume is partitioned into non-overlapping patches of size $P\times M\times M$, which are linearly embedded into a sequence of tokens.
 Each token sequence $X \in \mathbb{R}^{N_w \times C}$ is projected to query ($Q$), key ($K$), and value ($V$) matrices:

 where $W_Q, W_K, W_V \in \mathbb{R}^{C \times d}$ are learnable weights.
 Within each 3D window, attention is computed as:

 where $B \in \mathbb{R}^{N_w \times N_w}$ represents the relative position bias.
 Alternating window-based multi-head self-attention (W-MSA) and shifted-window multi-head self-attention (SW-MSA) blocks are applied to model local and non-local context.
 SW-MSA introduces a cyclic shift by $\left(\left\lfloor \frac{P}{2} \right\rfloor, \left\lfloor \frac{M}{2} \right\rfloor, \left\lfloor \frac{M}{2} \right\rfloor \right)$ voxels and applies masking to restrict attention computation within valid shifted windows.
 Each block is updated as: